 This action will affect the ACSKYWARN and ACEMWIN email listgroups, locally.
 We're scrambling to find a new server locaiton to handle the listgroup mail in the time allowed us to continue.
 More info here.

-The National Hurricane Center continues to issue advisories on Hurricane Isaias.
+The National Hurricane Center continues to issue advisories on Tropical Storm Sally.
 For more information, click here.

 More about it here.

 So far, so good!
 Our Facebook posts are still making it out even though many EMWIN sysops across the country have been blocked.
 But we are unable to explain why.
 More about it here.